awsdocs/amazon-detective-admin-guide/doc_source/security_iam_id-based-policy-examples.md

 }
 ```

-## Master account: Using a behavior graph for investigation<a name="security_iam_id-based-policy-examples-master-investigate"></a>
+## Administrator account: Using a behavior graph for investigation<a name="security_iam_id-based-policy-examples-admin-investigate"></a>

-This example policy is intended for master account users who use the behavior graph for investigation only\.
+This example policy is intended for administrator account users who use the behavior graph for investigation only\.
 They cannot view or edit the list of member accounts in the behavior graph\.

 ```
 {"Version":"2012-10-17",